PETRONAS logo with text PETRONAS logo with text

 Notes:

-1. Energy Intensity is calculated as total energy consumption over total production or throughout.
+1. Energy intensity is calculated as total energy consumed over total production or throughput.

 Environment